-Do you?
+Do you play with your kids?
 I mean– really play?
 How, and what they want you to play?
 Always with enthusiasm?

 Seriously and don’t lie!
 Because I’ve started taking note and I’ve seen some of y’all at the playground.